 The reviewing authority retains discretion to deny coverage under a general permit and require a source-specific permit even if the above criteria are met.

 Instructions

-Step 1: Complete all sections of the permit application.
+Step 1: Complete all sections of the Request for Coverage under the General Permit.
 If you have questions, please contact the reviewing authority.